-As the Federation is legally obligated to provide pupils with Relationship Education (RE), parents do not have a right to withdraw their children from RE lessons.
+As the federation is legally obligated to provide pupils with Relationship Education (RE), parents do not have a right to withdraw their children from RE lessons.

-In school years 4, 5 and 6 our Federation chooses to teach RSE, this subject (in conjunction with the national curriculum for Science), provides pupils with factual age appropriate information on reproduction.
+In school years 4, 5 and 6 our federation chooses to teach RSE, this subject (in conjunction with the national curriculum for science), provides pupils with factual age-appropriate information on reproduction.
 Parents have the right to withdraw their child from the SE element of RSE only, but not the reproduction elements of the national curriculum for science.
-To do this, parents should attend the annual RSE Parents Session jointly hosted by the Federation and our RSE specialist providers BigTalk Education.
-Once parents have reviewed the resources used to teach children about reproduction at the parents' session, if they still wish to withdraw their child they must notify Mrs Taylor (Federation Deputy Head) in writing prior to the day of delivery.
+To do this, parents should access the parent/carer presentation via the provided link, as above.
+Once parents have reviewed the resources used to teach children about reproduction, and they still wish to withdraw their child they must notify Mrs Cathy Logan (Executive Headteacher) in writing prior to the day of delivery.